GPUs example

 compute:

-After the InputManifest was successfully build by claudie, we deploy the gpu-operator to the gpu-exameplkubernetes cluster.
+After the InputManifest has been successfully built by Claudie, deploy the gpu-operator to the gpu-example Kubernetes cluster.

 1. Create a namespace for the gpu-operator.